vinayakarannil/Face_Recognition/README.md

 # Face Recognition

-A light weight face recognition implementation using a pre-trained facenet model.
+[NOT ACTIVELY MAINTAINED] A light weight face recognition implementation using a pre-trained facenet model.
 Most of the code is taken from David Sandberg's  [facenet](https://github.com/davidsandberg/facenet) repository.

 ## Steps to follow:
 1. Make the following changes :